ios-xr/telemetry-go-collector/README.md

 ## IOS XR Telemetry collector

 A Simple "Go" based collector for IOS XR Telemetry that can get you started on trying telemetry.
 IOS XR supports dialout and dialin modes for connecting to router for streaming, this repo will have both the collectors.
 These collectors only read the data as its sent from the router and dump on to stdout, you can add on to these scripts to do many fancy things.
-This is meant for begginers, if you are familier with Go, GRPC and IOSXR, you should be using and modifying/extending [Pipeline](https://github.com/cisco-ie/bigmuddy-network-telemetry-pipeline) for your needs.
+This is meant for beginners, if you are familiar with Go, GRPC and IOSXR, you should be using and modifying/extending [Pipeline](https://github.com/cisco-ie/bigmuddy-network-telemetry-pipeline) for your needs.

 If you want to start from scratch or do not have "Go", Protoc, protoc-gen-go or grpc installed, you can check out [Dialout-collector-howto.md](Dialout-collector-howto.md).
-It has instructions on how to get started and how to write simple collector.
+It has instructions on how to get started and how to write a simple collector.

-Assuming "Go" is already installed, following intructions are for getting collector, building it and running it.
+Assuming "Go" is already installed, following instructions are for getting collector, building it and running it.

 ##### Install instructions:
 `go get -d github.com/ios-xr/telemetry-go-collector`

-alternatly, use git clone to get the collector to $GOPATH/src directory
+alternately, use git clone to get the collector to $GOPATH/src directory

 `git clone github.com/ios-xr/telemetry-go-collector $GOPATH/src`